Crow: [as a sailor] Moving three quarters of an inch to the left, sir. Sir, coming on three quarters of an inch to the left, sir.

 - Commonly depicted during operations, as "Scalpel!"
 "Scalpel."
 "Sponge!"
 "Sponge."

-Flight 123: This is flight 123 requesting descent to 5000.
+Flight 123: This is flight 123 requesting to descend to 5000.

-ATC: Flight 123, descend and maintain 5000.
+ATC: Flight 123, descend to 5000.

-Flight 123: Descend and maintain 5000, flight 123.
+Flight 123: Descend to 5000, flight 123.

 - Some languages lack an equivalent of "yes" or "no", meaning that repeating part of a question or order is the only way to unambiguously answer it (e.g. The answer to the Latin question "troposne legis?" or the command "lege tropos!"trans would be "tropos lego" or "tropos non lego"trans ).
 One of these languages is Irish, which has impacted Irish English; this is why, if (for instance), you ask an Irish person (for instance) "Have you read the paper this morning?" they will like as not reply "I have" or "I haven't" rather than "yes" or "no."

-"Places in five minutes.""Thank you five."
+"Places in five minutes."

 Trope described, Sir!